JanWilczek/wolf-sound-blog/_posts/synthesis/2021-09-24-wavetable-synthesis-juce.md

     initializeOscillators();
 }
 ```
-We store the sample rate and expected samples per block (just in case).
-Then we initialize the oscillators.
+We store the sample rate and initialize the oscillators.

 ### Oscillator Initialization